cafeco09/retail-decisioning-demand-promo/README.md

 Retail decisioning engine: demand forecasting + constrained price/promo policy simulation (dunnhumby Breakfast at the Frat).

 This repo does not include the dataset.
-Place the Excel workbook at: data/raw/dunnhumby - Breakfast at the Frat.xlsx
->>>>>>> Initial repo scaffold